-Learning Outcomes and Assessments: This course falls under the System-wide Graduation Requirements (SGR) goal of Expertise, with students focusing on one or more areas of in-depth study through their major and minor coursework, developing a level of expertise that will service them not only in their intended career but also as educated citizens.
+Learning Outcomes and Assessments

+This course falls under the System-wide Graduation Requirements (SGR) goal of Expertise, with students focusing on one or more areas of in-depth study through their major and minor coursework, developing a level of expertise that will service them not only in their intended career but also as educated citizens.
 Successful completion of this course will result in student ability to:

-- Incorporate evidence-based leadership theory with cultural awareness to analyze health care cost, quality, disparities, and delivery/access based on political, ethical, and legal global influence. - Assessed through individual literature review of 1) Beveridge 2) Bismarck and 3) National Health System model compared to the health care systems in both the United States and Ghana. - > Assessed through individual literature review of Ghanaian health care policy - Assessed through analysis of discussion questions related to the importance of ethics and social responsibility in business. - 2.
-Identify tools such as predictive analytics, modeling, and simulation to improve risk management when applied to Ghana health care scheme. - Assessed through analysis of discussion questions related to the importance of ethics and social responsibility in predictive analysis. - Assessed though creation of survey instrument, in collaboration with faculty and Sanford World Clinics, distribute surveys and collect samples in various settings in Ghana.
-Initial analysis of data is also included.
-Strict adherence to research methodology and ethics is enforced. - Assessed through a white paper summarizing the research experience and a predictive analysis of meaningful use of the research. - 3.
-Define challenges as a consequence of uncertainty and within a continuum of decision-making roles in refugee care, poverty and child development, HIV/AIDS community-based treatments, and international dealings in healthcare. - Assessed through individual assignment in these areas. - Assessed through analysis of discussion questions related to the importance of ethics and social responsibility in business executed abroad.
-Compare the Ghana's National Health Insurance Scheme (NHIS) to the unique United States health care system - Assessed through a case study analysis and presentation of assignment to peers onsite in Ghana. - 4.
-Develop healthcare decisions based on legal, ethical, and policy guidelines.
+- 1. Incorporate evidence-based leadership theory with cultural awareness to analyze health care cost, quality, disparities, and delivery/access based on political, ethical, and legal global influence. - Assessed through individual literature review of 1) Beveridge 2) Bismarck and 3) National Health System model compared to the health care systems in both the United States and Ghana. - Assessed through analysis of discussion questions related to the importance of ethics and social responsibility in business. - 2.
+Identify tools such as predictive analytics, modeling, and simulation to improve risk management when applied to Ghana health care scheme. - Assessed through analysis of discussion questions related to the importance of ethics and social responsibility in predictive analysis. - Assessed though participation and creation of survey instrument and sampling of participants in various settings in Ghana.
+Strict adherence to research methodology and ethics is enforced. - 3.
+Define challenges as a consequence of uncertainty and within a continuum of decision-making roles in refugee care, poverty and child development, HIV/AIDS community-based treatments, and international dealings in healthcare. - > Assessed through team assignment in these areas. - Assessed through analysis of discussion questions related to the importance of ethics and social responsibility in business executed abroad.